 - Add a domain alias of primary-domain-name: This gives everyone in your primary domain an email address at the alias domain.
-Note: To add a domain alias to an additional domain, you must use the Domains Aliases API.
+(Note: To add a domain alias to secondary domain, you must use the Domains Aliases API.)

 - Add another domain: Adds a separate, additional domain with its own users.

 If you have the legacy free edition of G Suite, upgrade to G Suite Basic to get this feature.

 - Enter the name of the domain or subdomain to add.
 You must own the domain name, and it can't be used with any other Google Account.
 If the domain is already in use, you’ll get an error message.
 See troubleshooting tips.